 Don’t worry—there are actually a lot of uses for the sock who lost its mate!
-Find out great new uses for socks and tights or panty hose.
+Plus, there are some great DIY gardening hacks for old stockings and panty hose.
+Find out …

 Like me, you probably have a drawer or box where you toss all those socks that emerge from the wash without a mate or with a hole in the toe.
 You can count on females in the household contributing tights and nylon stockings with runs.